usdaud/algotradinglib.github.io/en/pedia/n/natural_language_processing_(nlp).md

 # Natural Language Processing (NLP)

-Natural Language Processing (NLP) is an interdisciplinary field combining linguistics, computer science, and artificial intelligence to enable computers to understand, interpret, and generate human language.
-NLP has various applications spanning from simple tasks like spell check in word processors to more complex tasks like sentiment analysis, machine translation, and question answering.
-In the context of trading and finance, NLP plays a pivotal role by extracting valuable information from textual data sources such as news articles, financial reports, social media feeds, and earning calls which can be used to inform trading decisions.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) is an interdisciplinary field combining linguistics, computer science, and [artificial intelligence](../a/artificial_intelligence_in_trading.md) to enable computers to understand, interpret, and generate human language.
+NLP has various applications spanning from simple tasks like spell [check](../c/check.md) in word processors to more complex tasks like [sentiment analysis](../s/sentiment_analysis.md), machine translation, and question answering.
+In the context of trading and [finance](../f/finance.md), NLP plays a pivotal role by extracting valuable information from textual data sources such as news articles, financial reports, [social media](../s/social_media.md) feeds, and earning calls which can be used to inform trading decisions.

 ## Core Concepts of NLP